SeneGambiaTravel Directory

 Is there a direct bus from Banjul to Dakar?

-No direct scheduled bus service runs the full route.
+No direct scheduled service runs the full route.
 Some private operators in Kololi and Kotu run tourist transfers — ask your hotel.

 What currency should I carry?